ctkelley/SIAMFANLEquations.jl/README.md

 ### What's after 0.5.x?

 - 0.6.0 is the version I'll announce on NA-Digest, expect 0.5.x for x=0, ..., before this happens.
-- 0.7.0 is the version that goes to the publisher
+- 0.7.0 is the version that goes to the publisher.
-- 0.8.0 is the version where I fix the problems the copy editors find.
+- 0.8.0 is the version where I fix the problems the copy editors find. __This is the version that goes to the printer.__
 - 0.9.0 is the final tweaking of the codes, test problems, and examples.
+Nothing visible can change at this point.
+I can cleanup internal documentation for the codes, fix bugs, and tune the README.md files for repositories.
-- 1.0.0 is the end
+- 1.0.0 is the end.

 ## Funding